anshumanbh/brutesubs/README.md

 ## So, how does the automation work?
 * I am using docker-compose to build separate images and start containers for those images.
 As of now, I have images for gobuster, enumall, sublist3r and altdns.
 I run these containers in a specific order hence the automation.
 I plan to include more tools and do more things than just bruteforce subdomains hence the framework.

 * To begin with, when you start the environment using `docker-compose`, the `gobuster` container will kick off.
-That will merge all the wordlists provided by you in the `wordlists` folder.
+That will merge all the wordlists mentioned in the .env file.
+Make sure these wordlists are provided by you in the `wordlists` folder.
 The output of this merged wordlist is saved at `myoutdir/$DIRNAME/subnames.txt` on the host.
 It will then kick off Gobuster with that merged wordlist against the target mentioned in the `.env` file.

 * The remaining containers (`enumall`, `sublist3r` and `altdns`) will also start simultaneously.
 However, out of these 3, the `enumall` and `sublist3r` containers will wait till the merged wordlist is generated above.
 This should be pretty quick.
 So, as soon as that merged wordlist is generated, Enumall and Sublist3r is kicked off as well with the merged wordlist against the target in their respective containers. `altdns` container will keep running and wait till all the above 3 tools finish running.